 John Harbin was born in Texas.
 He graduated at the University of Texas at Austin with a degree in Business Administration in 1939.
 He also served in the United States Naval Reserve as a lieutenant during World War II.
 After the war, he joined Erle Halliburton’s firm and started to work, overseeing and controlling oil services and construction.

 In 1972, he became the chief executive officer of Halliburton, guiding it through the economic crisis that plagued several other industries.
-He became highly active in several groups and updated his knowledge in the oil business by joining American Petroleum Institute, National Petroleum Council and EBacklinkson Carter Oil in Venezuela.
+He became highly active in several groups and updated his knowledge in the oil business by joining the American Petroleum Institute, National Petroleum Council, and EBacklinkson Carter Oil in Venezuela.

 Under his leadership, the company multiplied its revenues like never before while others were folding up and going bankrupt.
 Harbin was able to increase revenues by almost $6 billion and earnings by over $400 million during the ten-year period, making the company one of the top financial powerhouses.
 He continued to serve as Halliburton’s CEO until 1983.